Onajite Okoloko: Notore

-Okoloko is the Group Chief Executive Officer/Managing Director of Notore Chemical Industries Plc (“Notore”).
+Mr. Okoloko was the Group Chief Executive Officer/Managing Director of Notore Chemical Industries Plc (“Notore”) from inception to 2021.
 Up until 2015, Notore was the only producer of urea fertiliser in Sub-Saharan Africa.

-Okoloko led a consortium of international and local investors to buy the defunct National Fertilizer Company of Nigeria (NAFCON) through a privatisation round led by the Bureau of Public Enterprises (BPE) between 2004 and 2005.
+Mr. Okoloko led a consortium of international and local investors to buy the defunct National Fertilizer Company of Nigeria (NAFCON) through a privatisation round led by the Bureau of Public Enterprises (BPE) between 2004 and 2005.
 NAFCON, which was originally built by KBR in the 1980s, was a flagship urea producer with over 100% efficiency until it was taken over by the Nigerian Government and subsequently shut down.
-Post-acquisition, Okoloko successfully completed the largest single loan syndication of Nigerian banks at the time, enabling Notore to raise US$222 million amongst 7 Nigerian financial institutions and completed a successful rehabilitation after it lay idle for more than 10 years.
+Post-acquisition, Mr. Okoloko successfully completed the largest single loan syndication of Nigerian banks at the time, enabling Notore to raise US$222 million amongst 7 Nigerian financial institutions and completed a successful rehabilitation after it lay idle for more than 10 years.

-Post-acquisition, Okoloko was instrumental in campaigning for reform in the Nigerian agricultural sector, lobbying the government to move away from a subsidy based system of fertiliser distribution to a comprehensive and sustainable methodology that encouraged self-sufficiency.
-His campaign was called “the African Green Revolution.”
+Post-acquisition, Mr. Okoloko was instrumental in campaigning for reform in the Nigerian agricultural sector, lobbying the government to move away from a subsidy based system of fertiliser distribution to a comprehensive and sustainable methodology that encouraged self-sufficiency.
+His campaign was called “the African Green Revolution” with a Nigeria focus.

-Okoloko guided Notore into offering different bag sizes of fertiliser to fit the different cash points of each farming group.
+Mr. Okoloko guided Notore into offering different bag sizes of fertiliser to fit the different cash points of each farming group.

-Notore developed a marketing and distribution network under Okoloko that covered Nigeria and was cited by several multilateral agencies where Notore's marketing efforts were credited in increasing fertiliser use.
+Notore developed a marketing and distribution network under Mr. Okoloko that covered Nigeria and was cited by several multilateral agencies where Notore's marketing efforts were credited in increasing fertiliser use.

-Okoloko led Notore to secure a joint venture agreement with Mitsubishi Corporation for the development of a Train II Plant with 1,000,000 tons of urea production capacity and 500,000 tons of methanol.

-Between 2013 and 2014, Notore suffered from gas supply shortages that compromised its production when at the time it had a 20-year gas contract with the Nigerian Gas Company (NGC), which could no longer guarantee regular supply.
-In order to secure the long-term viability of Notore, Okoloko, leveraging on his upstream oil and gas experience via his investments in another entity, Midwestern Oil & Gas Limited, put together another consortium to acquire an oil mining lease from the Shell Petroleum Development Corporation (SPDC).
-A new entity was formed and called Eroton Exploration & Production.
-Covering an area of 1,035 square kilometres and just 14 kilometres from Notore, the new entity holds significant oil and gas reserves for Notore's current and future needs.
+Mr. Okoloko's investment vehicle ("Oyeladuk Global Concept Limited") the controlling shareholder of Notore ultimately divest 100% of his interest in Notore in 2025.